ccoutant/gabi-stage/docsrc/elf/08-dynamic.rst

     ``DT_HASH`` is normally mandatory.
 The psABI supplement is allowed to override this requirement by providing an alternative hash mechanism.
-In such cases, DT_SYMTABSZ, which is normally optional, becomes mandatory.
+In such cases, `DT_SYMTABSZ`, which is normally optional, becomes mandatory.

 ``DT_STRTAB``